LisGlitchrain/raic/README.md

 ## Official Contacts
 Also, we've email **cups@corp.mail.ru**.
 If you have any private questions, you can ask us.
 We always check our inbox and reply to all.

+# glitchrain's fork purpose
+I just want to use this as a competitive game with friends. :)